|My Uncle Henry|

 I felt conflicted.
 As a niece who was interested in her mysterious uncle, I wanted her to keep him alive and to tell me more.
 But as a selfish little girl, I wanted her to stop fighting for him now, to let him go, to just watch me and my sister sing and play.

-Mom didn't spend much time on what was wanted and instead focussed on what had to be done.
+Mom didn't spend much time on what was wanted and instead focused on what had to be done.
 She fought on.
 She gathered more people to care for; diversity of culture and abilities surrounded us.
 My siblings are from all kinds of cultural backgrounds (Native American, Irish, Japanese) and neurodiversity was the name of our game (autism, Tourette's, genius, retardation) while layers of abuse were all of ours to help peel away.

 My sister and I learned how to love fiercely, too.